asquare004/Fake-News-Detection-System/README.md

 }

 ### Machine Learning Model Design Workflow
 1. Collecting necessary data.
 2. Using the data to train various ML models.
 3. Comparing the results of various models and decide which model to choose according to various metrics.
-4. Deploying the mode.
+4. Deploying the model.

 ### Machine Learning Model Design